icerpc/icerpc-docs/pages/icerpc/slic-transport/protocol-frames.md

 }
 ```

 The `frameSize` represents the total number of bytes of the frame body.
-The format of the body depends on the frame type
-and the Slic version.
-This page describes the frames from the first Slic version (V1) which is at present the only
-version.

 ## Initialize frame